-Adjust the Steam % setting from 0–100% to add steam to any cooking stage.
-Or, if you’re cooking using the app, specify a Steam %.
+Adjust the steam perecentage setting from 0–100% on the Oven handle to add steam to any cooking stage.
+Or, if you’re cooking using the app, specify a steam percentage.
 That’s it!

 The Oven controls steam in two different ways, depending on the cooking conditions.
-We’ve simplified this down to a single Steam % for all cooking, but if you’re curious to know what’s really happening, here’s where we spill the [perfectly cooked] beans.
+We’ve simplified this down to a single steam percentage for all cooking, but if you’re curious to know what’s really happening, here’s where we spill the (perfectly cooked) beans.

-If you’re cooking at a temperature of 212°F / 100°C or lower, the Steam % you set is interpreted by the Oven as a Relative Humidity Percentage.
-So, if you set your cook to, say, 185°F / 85°C with 75% steam, the Oven will maintain an internal relative humidity of 75%.
+If you’re cooking at a temperature of 212°F (100°C) or lower, the steam percentage you set is interpreted by the Oven as a relative humidity percentage.
+So, if you set your cook to, say, 185°F (85°C) with 75% steam, the Oven will maintain an internal relative humidity of 75%.

-Relative humidity is a measure of how much water is in the air, and is a complicated formula that accounts for the pressure and temperature of the air: hotter air is capable of holding much more water.
-But, you might already be familiar with relative humidity as the term that’s often used in weather forecasts.
-A high level of relative humidity feels muggy, and a low relative humidity feels dry.
-It’s the same phenomenon.
+Relative humidity is a measure of how much water is in the air, and it is a complicated formula that accounts for the pressure and temperature of the air; hotter air is capable of holding much more water.
+But you might already be familiar with relative humidity as the term that’s often used in weather forecasts.
+A high level of relative humidity feels muggy and a low level of relative humidity feels dry.
+It’s the same phenomenon in the Oven.

-Note that, although the oven can add humidity by generating steam, it can’t dehumidify the air beyond the ambient humidity in your kitchen.
-So, if you set a very low Steam %, the oven may not be able to fully reach that target.
+Keep in mind that, although the Oven can add humidity by generating steam, it can’t dehumidify the air beyond the ambient humidity in your kitchen.
+So if you set a very low steam percentage, the Oven may not be able to fully reach that target.

-At temperatures above 212°F / 100°C, the Steam % you set specifies the amount of steam the oven will generate.
+At temperatures above 212°F (100°C), the steam percentage you set specifies the amount of steam the oven will generate.
 In this mode, steam generation is constant and steady throughout the cooking process.
-The percentage you set, from zero to 100% determines how much power is used by the boiler.
+The percentage you set, from zero to 100%, determines how much power is used by the boiler.
 If you open the oven door, the boiler will kick on high for a few seconds to replenish lost steam before returning back to the normal rate of steam generation.

 Why did we go to the trouble of having the steam boiler operate in two different ways?
-It’s because relative humidity — and the math that goes into calculating it — falls apart when you’re hotter than the boiling point of water.
+It’s because relative humidity — and the math that goes into calculating it — falls apart when the Oven is hotter than the boiling point of water.
 It starts to become nonsense.
-As you get hotter than 212°F / 100°C, the maximum theoretically possible relative humidity plunges from 100% to very small numbers, really fast.
+As you get hotter than 212°F (100°C), the maximum theoretically possible relative humidity plunges from 100% to very small numbers, really fast.

 Rather than subject home cooks to this misleading and confusing state of affairs, we’ve collapsed the world into the two behaviors above.
 The result?
-Your prime rib will cook in a 100% relative humidity environment, with the boiler just sipping water and energy to maintain stasis.
-But, your dumplings and sourdough loaf are bathed in powerful, continuous steam to ensure predictable, consistent cooking.
+Your sous vide prime rib will cook in an environment of 100% relative humidity, with the boiler just sipping water and energy to maintain stasis.
+But your steamed dumplings and sourdough loaf are bathed in powerful, continuous steam to ensure predictable, consistent cooking.

 Cooking skinless meat, poultry, and fish to core doneness.

-Cooking starchy vegetables to core doneness.
-Ex: potatoes, carrots, corn, beets, and squash.
+Cooking starchy vegetables, such as potatoes, carrots, corn, beets, and squash, to core doneness.

-Baking bread.
-In proofing stages, a high humidity environment prevents the outside of the dough from drying out.
+When baking bread.
+In proofing stages, a high-humidity environment prevents the outside of the dough from drying out.
 In the first stage of baking, steam injection prevents the crust from forming too early, helping the bread reach maximum volume.
-Note: turn steam off in the second stage of baking to fully set the crust and crumb.
+You’ll want to turn the steam off in the second stage of baking to fully set the crust and crumb.

-Cooking egg dishes such as omelettes, and egg-set dishes such as custard, flan, creme brulee.
-Full or partial steam helps evenly and gently heat egg-based dishes, similar to using a bain marie in traditional cooking.
+Cooking egg dishes such as omelettes, and egg-set dishes such as custard, flan, and crème brûlée.
+Full or partial steam helps evenly and gently heat egg-based dishes, similar to using a water bath in traditional cooking.
 Higher humidity in the Oven discourages water from evaporating away from the eggs, which would leave them brittle.

-Cooking rice, grains and pasta.
-With steam at 100%, and some cooking liquid in contact with the food, can substitute for stovetop boiling.
+Cooking rice, grains, and pasta.
+Setting the steam at 100% and keeping cooking liquid in contact with the food can substitute for stovetop steaming.

 When cooking skin-on poultry.
-Steaming the skin as the poultry cooks will allow it to absorb moisture.
+Steaming skin as poultry cooks will allow it to absorb moisture.
 This makes the skin harder to crisp in later stages and can result in a rubbery texture.